ladas-larry/aab/frontend/content/guides/german-tax-software.md

     Best when you lived in Germany for the whole year, and if you had just one German employer.[^1]

 - [Wundertax](/out/wundertax)
-    More suited for expat cases, supporting related deductions and types of income.
+    More suited for expat cases, supporting relevant deductions and types of income.

 - [SteuerGo](/out/steuergo)
     The most comprehensive software translated to English, includes support for cross-border edge cases.[^2]